 Bay County Animal Control Dispatch: 850-784-4005 Florida Fish & Wildlife Conservation Commission: 888-404-3922

-- The approved and permitted Doggie Dining restaurants within the city limits are HOOK'D Pier Bar & Grill, Pier Park Outdoor Dining Area, and Salty Sue's Restaurant Bar & Grill.
+- The approved and permitted Doggie Dining restaurants within the city limits are HOOK'D Pier Bar & Grill, Pier Park Outdoor Dining Area, The Brass Tap and Salty Sue's Restaurant Bar & Grill.
 If you are interested in adding your establishment to the Doggie Dining Program please click here for an application.

 - The City Code Enforcement office may loan you a trap to catch the feral cats.
 Once a cat(s) has been trapped contact Bay County Animal Control Office for pick up during normal working hours